muhammadantor/typly-bangla-voice-typing/README.md

 | Licensing | Multi-layer hardware-bound validation system |

 *(Full engineering breakdown in [docs/ENGINEERING.md](docs/ENGINEERING.md) — implementation-level detail intentionally withheld; see [License & Usage](#license--usage).)*

+## Reliability Philosophy

+Speech is messy — pauses, background noise, half-finished sentences.
+Typly treats a wrong or hallucinated transcription as a worse outcome than a slightly delayed one, so its decoding pipeline includes dedicated safeguards against cut-off and fabricated text rather than optimizing purely for speed.
+The same philosophy carries into AI enhancement: if the enhancement step fails or times out, the user still gets their raw, accurate transcription — a broken AI call never means a broken result.

 ## Pricing